Dear readers of ADxS.org, please forgive the disruption.

 Significant loss of libido

-In the rather rarer atypical depression, instead of early morning awakening, persistent daytime fatigue is common, as well as an evening low instead of a morning low.
-However, this is not considered by ICD 10.
+In the rather rarer atypical depression, persistent daytime tiredness is common instead of early morning awakening and an evening low instead of a morning low.
+However, this is not taken into account by ICD 10.

-End with the onset of menstruation, or subside no later than the following week
+End with the onset of menstruation, or decrease in the following week at the latest

 At least 1 of the 5 symptoms from subgroup 1:

-Marked irritability or anger or increased interpersonal conflict
+Pronounced irritability or anger or increased interpersonal conflicts

-Pronounced depressed state, feeling of hopelessness or thoughts about lack of self-esteem
+Pronounced depressive state, feeling of hopelessness or thoughts about lack of self-esteem

 At least 2 of the 5 symptoms from subgroup 2:

-Marked changes in appetite, overeating, or specific cravings
+Significant changes in appetite, overeating or specific cravings

 Insomnia (difficulty sleeping through the night) or hypersomnia (sleep addiction)

-PMS accompanying physical complaints (e.g. breast tenderness, edema)
+Physical complaints accompanying PMS (e.g. breast tenderness, edema)

 3.2.
-Total list of symptoms possible in depression¶
+Complete list of possible symptoms of depression¶

-The following list covers most of the symptoms possible in depression.
-The presentation is largely based on Niklewski, Riecke-Niklewski.19 Not every depressive has all of the symptoms listed (just as with ADHD, not every sufferer has all of the possible symptoms).
+The following list includes most of the possible symptoms of depression.
+The presentation is largely based on Niklewski, Riecke-Niklewski.14 Not everyone with depression has all of the symptoms listed (just as not everyone with ADHD has all of the possible symptoms).

-Fear of making mistakes, fear of failure, guilt, concentration problems, perfectionism exacerbate decision-making problems.
+Fear of making mistakes, fear of failure, feelings of guilt, concentration problems and perfectionism exacerbate decision-making problems.

 Delusion is an objectively false belief caused by an illness that is not shared by other people.
 Delusional thoughts usually concern primal fears.
-In extreme cases, the affected person is convinced of the truth of the delusional thoughts.
+In extreme cases, those affected are convinced that the delusional thoughts are true.

 Fear for